kylep/kytrade/README.md

 # KyTrade

-Some python-based trading & investing tools I'm writing for myself.
-This is open-source because I open-source basically everything.
-I've learned a ton from other people's open-source projects.
+Some python-based trading & investing tools .

-It would be unwise to use this software without speaking with me first. - Kyle
+This is open-source because I open-source basically everything and because I've learned a ton from other people's open-source projects.
+It would be unwise to use this software without speaking with me first.
+- Kyle

 ## Status